risk-first/website/docs/thinking/Consider-Payoff.md

 The most valuable project management skill is being able to chart a course which minimises risk.
 Sometimes, that will mean [hitting a deadline](../risks/Deadline-Risk.md), but equally it could be [reducing codebase complexity](../risks/Complexity-Risk.md), [making a feature more accessible](../risks/Feature-Risk.md#feature-access-risk) or [removing problematic dependencies](../risks/Software-Dependency-Risk.md).

-The most important skill is to be able to _weigh up the risks_ and decide which course of action gives you the greatest expected value.
+The most important skill is to be able to _weigh up the risks_, decide on a course of action that gives you the greatest expected value and look for ways of increasing the payoff of winning and losing.

 And in order to make the most of payoff, first you need to make sure you're [tracking those risks](Track-Risk.md) in the first place.